Transforming Data with Power Query

 image

-Tip: You can always check what’s going on in a step by hitting the gear icon right next to the step
+Tip: You can always check what’s going on in a step by hitting the gear icon right next to the step.

-and now we want to combine those 2.
+Now we want to combine those 2.
 DataSet1 and DataSet2....but how?

 image

-so we hit the Merge Queries button but you’ll notice that it will only show you the tables and queries that have been loaded to our workbook or that are stored as connections.
+We hit the Merge Queries button but you’ll notice that it will only show you the tables and queries that have been loaded to our workbook or that are stored as connections.
 So for now we’re going to trick the system and just choose a merge between the tables that PQ tell us to choose from like this:

 image

-and that should give you this:
+And that should give you this:

 image

-and we need to change what we have in our formula bar in either one of the DataSet2 to be DataSet1 so we can merge the data from DataSet1 and DataSet2 which should give me this:
+And we need to change what we have in our formula bar in either one of the DataSet2 to be DataSet1 so we can merge the data from DataSet1 and DataSet2 which should give me this:

 image

-And, as you can see, we have a column that needs our help.
+As you can see, we have a column that needs our help.
 Let’s expand that new column but only the column with the name Value like this:

 image

-and the result of that should be:
+And the result of that should be:

 image